 - The function that brings the legal and emotional contract between employers and employees to life.

-- Responsible for managing how organizations transparently nurture their culture and maintain healthy, lawful relationships that align with the company’s values and policies, at the workforce, team and individual level.
+- Those responsible for nurturing their culture in a transparent manner and maintaining healthy, legal relationships that conform to the company’s values and policies at a workforce, team and individual level.

-Many might think that Employee Relations and Human Resources are one and the same.
-The Employee Relations function is very often located within the Human Resources (HR) department, but HR is responsible for managing the entire employee lifecycle, including recruiting, hiring, onboarding, compensation, total rewards, benefits, performance management and employee exit from the organization.
+Many might think that employee relations and human resources are one and the same.
+The employee relations function is very often located within the Human Resources (HR) department, but HR is responsible for managing the entire employee lifecycle, including recruiting, onboarding, employee records, benefits, learning & development, performance management and exit from the organization.

-Employee relations is more concerned with creating a positive work culture and ensuring employee safety, encouraging employees to come forward when they have issues with leadership, their managers or other employees.
-Employee relations is also responsible for documenting employee issues, conducting workplace investigations into more serious matters, proactively identifying workplace hotspots that could bubble up to more serious issues and allegations, and meting out disciplinary action when warranted.
+The Employee Relations team, on the other hand, is more concerned with creating a positive work culture and ensuring employee safety.
+This also requires managers to encourage people to come forward when they have issues with leadership, their superiors or other employees.
+However, it’s the duty of the ER department to document employee issues, investigate more serious matters, proactively detect potential workplace issues that could progress to more serious allegations and review disciplinary action when necessary.

 Why is Employee Relations Important?